tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-24-programming-hive-data-types.markdown

 - SQL
 ---

-{% img center /images/hive/cat.gif Cover %}

-Chapter 3 of the book covers different data types and file formats supported by Hive.
+This post covers different data types and file formats supported by Hive.

 ### Data Types